Heisenberg and Drinfeld doubles of Uq(gl(1|1)) and Uq(osp(1|2)) super-algebras: Heisenberg double of ( a root of unity)

-In this section we will consider a Heisenberg double of the restricted $U_q(gl(1|1))$.
+In this section, we will consider a Heisenberg double of the restricted $U_q(gl(1|1))$. when $q$ is a root of unity.
 The $\cA=U_q(gl(1|1))$ is generated by two even elements $\ka, \kb$ and two odd element $e_+,e_-$ which are subject to the (anti-)commutation relations

 where $q=e^{2\pi i/p}$ is a root of unity and $p\in2\mathbb{Z}_{>0}+1$ is an odd positive integer, and a co-product

 and the antipode is

 Because of the first and last relation, the algebra $\cA$ is finite-dimensional --- it has $4p^2$ linearly-independent elements and is spanned by a basis